 The Untold Story of Ableton Live—the Program That Transformed Electronic Music Performance Forever

-In their first joint interview, co-founders Gerhard Behles and Robert Henke look back at the company's roots in Berlin’s 90s techno scene and its worldwide impact.
+In their first joint interview, co-founders Gerhard Behles and Robert Henke look back at Ableton’s roots in Berlin’s 90s techno scene and its impact on electronic music.

 Photo by Author